Key Takeaways:

 How do I edit a video to avoid copyright claim?

 Editing a video to avoid copyright claim is an important step for any YouTube creator.
-It involves understanding the rules of copyright and making sure that all content used in the video is original or licensed from a legitimate source.
+It involves comprehending the rules of copyright and making sure that all content used in the video is original or licensed from a legitimate source.

 1. Use only original content